Why Excellent Quotient: Part I - Explore

 target (Customer Benefit), because (Support 1, 2, 3)

-Each segment must be carefully examined and defined succcinctly and accurately.
-A brand's position is specific enough to differentiate it, but broad enough to encompass current and future offerings.
+Each segment must be carefully examined and defined succinctly and accurately.
+A brand's position is specific enough to differentiate, but broad enough to encompass current and future offerings.

 Investigate the 4 critical drivers for assessing your position: